Fannon/mobo-documentation/Modeling/ProjectStructure/form.md

   edit title: Edit a location
 ```

-### sf_forminput
-The `sf_forminput` attribute is an object that contains Semantic Forms [#forminput settings](http://www.mediawiki.org/wiki/Extension:Semantic_Forms/Defining_forms#The_.23forminput_function).

 ### sf_freetext
 Boolean that enables / disables the freetext field below the form

-### sf_summary
-Boolean that enables / disables the summary textfield below the form

-### naming
-Optional text that gives some hints on how to name a page.
-The text will be displayed on the page where the page name has to be entered in order to create it though the form.

 ## Reference
 For a complete and more up-to-date reference, read the [Form Schema Documentation](../../Schemas/form-schema.md)